Washington Football Team vs. Seattle Seahawks NFL Week 12 Odds, Plays and Insights for November 29, 2021

 Over/under insights

-- Washington and its opponents have combined to score more than 46.5 points in six of 10 games this season.
+- Washington has combined with its opponents to put up more than 46.5 points in six of 10 games this season.

 - Seattle has combined with its opponents to score more than 46.5 points in three of 10 games this season.